laurenhemara/laurenhemara.github.io/content/authors/admin/_index.md

  **I'm passionate about understanding microbial evolution and niche adaptation, from laboratory environments to the field — and back again!**

- My current research seeks to examine tradeoffs between the production, storage, and field application of microbial bioinoculants for agriculture.
+ My current research seeks to examine tradeoffs between the production, storage, and field application of microbial bioinoculants for agriculture, as part of the Genome Canada-funded [BENEFIT project](https://www.queensu.ca/microbes-for-agriculture/).

  My doctoral research used the kiwifruit pathogen *Pseudomonas syringae* pv. *actinidiae* to understand how plant pathogens evolve during incursions.
 Using this horticulturally-relevant pathosystem, we examined effector requirements, redundancies, and repertoire refinement across susceptible, tolerant, and resistant hosts.